For music

 A "Gen" has a method to implement which has the signature -

-The proc method is expected to schedule any signals to the bus using sched(::Bus,t,::Signal) and return info about the next gen to trigger later.
-The t argument to proc is "clock time" and not real time - i.e. it is determined by the clock which the bus runs.
+The genproc method is expected to schedule any signals to the bus using sched(::Bus,t,::Signal) and return info about the next gen to trigger later.
+The t argument to genproc is "clock time" and not real time - i.e. it is determined by the clock which the bus runs.
+The rt argument is the real time.

 Missing docstring for Synth.Gen.
 Check Documenter's build log for details.